jundalisay/spblist/content/en/research/chau-ju-kua/chun-fan-chi/part-36.md

 by decoys,
 used for this purpose.
  -->

 <!-- Note.
 Besides the countries here mentioned, our author states elsewhere that ivory was procured 25 from various countries in the Malay Peninsula, from Sumatra, Java, and Coromandel.
-The prin- cipal source of supply was the Berbera and Zanguebar coasts.
+The principal source of supply was the Berbera and Zanguebar coasts.
 Ma-lo-mo, or Merbat, was only the great entrepot of the ivory trade.
 Conf.
 Piin-ts'au-kang-mn, 61A,io— ii.

-Our
-author's apparent ignorance as to the method told us in. a proceeding chapter (supra, p.
+Our author's apparent ignorance as to the method told us in. a proceeding chapter (supra, p.
 117) the 9,1-2, describes also the method followed